-Any member of staff who wishes to highlight a concern to the SEND Department can do so using the school's 'Referral' process.
+Any member of staff who wishes to highlight a concern to the SEND Department can do so using the school's 'Early Alert' process.
 This enables them to share concerns regarding a pupil and next steps or further provision to be planned if appropriate.
-All referral paperwork is available on SharePoint in the SEND area and accessible at any time.
+All Early Alert paperwork is available on the school shared area and accessible at any time.

 These cases will be reviewed with the Head of Year or other relevant members or staff and further investigation or support may be put into place.
-This may take the form of an Assess, Plan, Do,

-Review support, target setting and monitoring process.
+This will usually take the form of an Assess, Plan, Do, Review support, target setting and monitoring process.
 One cycle of APDR is usually planned a minimum of 6 weeks before it is reviewed, and next steps planned.
-A Pen Portrait may also be drawn up for the student to ensure all teaching staff are aware of reasonable adjustments and support that can be put in place for them.